Will a Whole House Water Filter Soften Water?

 Understanding the Purpose of a Whole House Filter

 Think of a whole house filter as your water’s first line of defence.
-It’s there to stop dirt, chemicals, and contaminants from reaching your taps, showers, and appliances.
+It is there to stop dirt, chemicals, and contaminants from reaching your taps, showers, and appliances.
 The aim is not soft water, but clean, safe, and better-tasting water for everyday use.
-In short, it’s about quality, not softness.
+In short, it is about quality, not softness.

 What a Whole House Water Filter Removes (Chlorine, Sediment, VOCs)